What are AIs, Chatbots, and Generative AI?

 AIs are limited by how they are programmed and the datasets available to them.
 If they have incomplete, limited, or incorrect data they may give you no answer or they may make a very convincing guess that later turns out to be wrong.

-Because AIs like ChatGPT are often programmed with text written by humans that isn’t screened for accuracy, AI created text may sometimes have factual and even spelling errors.
+Because AIs like ChatGPT are often programmed with text that isn’t screened for accuracy, AI created text may have factual and even spelling errors.

 Finally, make sure to read any About or FAQ pages associated with the AI and experiment with it.
 ChatGPT for example has recently been updated to be more transparent about how it works, but not all "bots" may be programmed with similar ethical or technical limits.